kingsdigitallab/alice-thornton/frontend/posts/blog/2023-08-01-YorkshireDay.md

   - yorkshire
 ---

-Alice Wandesford Thornton was born in Kirklington, Hambleton in 1626 and died at East Newton Hall, Ryedale in 1707.
+Alice Wandesford Thornton was born at Kirklington Hall, Hambleton in 1626 and died at East Newton Hall, Ryedale in 1707.
 While she spent some of her formative years away in London, Dublin and Chester, the majority of her life was spent in North Yorkshire and her four autobiographical books are rich sources for the history of Yorkshire life in the seventeenth century as Thornton herself moved from Richmondshire to Ryedale (40 miles southeast).

 ![The grand front of a stately stone home.]({{ "/assets/img/posts/Hipswell_Hall.jpg" | url }} "Hipswell Hall.
 Photo by Suzanne Trill."){.media-left}

-From 1644 to 1659 Alice Thornton lived at her mother’s jointure property, Hipswell Hall.
+From 1644 to 1659 Alice Thornton lived at her mother’s jointure property, Hipswell Hall, Richmondshire.
 Still extant above the porch door is the inscription ‘GW 1596’, a reference to the alterations made to the fifteenth-century property by George Wandesford (1573-1612), Alice’s grandfather, in 1596.

 While living at Hipswell as a teenaged girl, Alice had a couple of narrow escapes from Scottish soldiers who were quartered on her mother’s estate, one of whom was apparently very keen on marrying her.
 Thornton also relates how in 1645 the nearby town of Richmond was hit by a plague outbreak and a midwife was not allowed to leave to attend her sister, Katherine Danby, to prevent further spread.
 Then, in 1651, she married William Thornton and he moved in with Alice and her mother, while his own family property at East Newton was being rebuilt.